 According to ancient legend, Brân the Blessed was a fierce warrior who was beheaded.
 Legend has it that his head is buried beneath what is now the Tower of London, facing France.
 Brân’s head is thought to protect the city of London.

-Today, ravens roost in the Tower and some believe that if the ravens leave, the city of London will be unprotected.
-In fact, ravens did leave the Tower of London during WWII and Winston Churchill made sure that some were put back in the Tower to allay Londoners’ concerns.
+To this day, ravens roost in the Tower.
+Londoners believe that if they leave, the city of London will be unprotected.
+In fact, the ravens did leave the Tower during WWII.
+So, Winston Churchill ensured ravens were put back in the Tower to allay Londoners’ concerns.

 In the King Arthur legends, there is much mystery around how and where King Arthur died and was buried.
 One legend has it that he died at Avalon and was turned into a raven.
-And in the 13th century Welsh story The Dream of Rhonabwy, Rhonabwy dreams that King Arthur talks to him, and there are references to ravens being used in battles.
+And in the 13th century Welsh story The Dream of Rhonabwy, Rhonabwy dreams that King Arthur talks to him and he mentions ravens being used in battles.

 The Raven and Celtic Gods and Goddesses

-For the ancient Celts, ravens were also associated with battle.
-Undoubtedly because, as carrion-eating birds, ravens were present at many battle scenes.
+For the ancient Celts, the raven was associated with battle.
+Undoubtedly because, as carrion-eating birds, ravens were often present at battle scenes.
 The Celtic goddess Morrigan, who was the goddess of war and death, is associated with ravens.
-It was believed that they would assist her in defeating her warriors’ enemies.
+The Celts believed the ravens assisted her in defeating her warriors’ enemies.

-The Scottish goddess Cailleach Bheure, is a goddess of rebirth and fertility who is also associated with ravens.
+The Celts associated the Scottish goddess Cailleach Bheure, who was the goddess of rebirth and fertility, with ravens.

-According to Nordic legends, the god Odin had two companions who were ravens.
-They were named Munnin and Hugi.
-These names translate to “Memory” and “Thought” in English.
+According to Nordic legends, the god Odin had two raven companions whom he called Munnin and Hugi.
+These names translate to “Memory” and “Thought.”
 Munnin and Hugi served as Odin’s spies, bringing him news and information about happenings on Earth.